 A satisfying show ended at 11:30 pm.
 But was it as good as the last concert in 2002?
 It may have rivaled it, but it did not compare.
 This one was a home run.
 But the previous concert, the best I’d seen, was a grand slam.
 But a home run isn’t bad.
 I could have used more of his Beatles music.
 But couldn’t everyone?

-Perhaps you can only see Paul McCartney the first time, once.
+Perhaps you can only see Paul McCartney for the first time once.
 This concert had fewer “off” songs than the previous concert.
 “C Moon” what was with that?
-And the new songs from his new album were not only almost consistently good, but in a few cases rivaled the quality of his writing from the days of The Beatles.
+And the new songs from his new album were not only almost consistently good but, in a few cases, rivaled the quality of his writing from the days of The Beatles.

 We’ll still need him, we’ll still feed him, when he’s sixty-four.